devgauravjatt/free-tempmail-api/README.md

 # 📑 Temp Mail API Documentation

 Effortlessly manage temporary email accounts and messages with the Temp Mail API.
-This user-friendly and efficient solution is ideal for applications, websites, or projects that require temporary email services. 📧✨
+This user-friendly and efficient solution is ideal for applications, websites, or new projects with temporary email services. 📧✨

 ## 📝 How to Get Started?